Araldite 2020 is a two component, room temperature curing, low viscosity adhesive specifically designed for

 Lap shear strength versus heat ageing

-The strength and durability of a bonded joint are dependant on proper pretreatment of the surfaces to be bonded.
+The strength and durability of a bonded joint are dependants on proper pretreatment of the surfaces to be bonded.
 At the very least, joint surfaces should be cleaned with a good degreasing agent such as acetone, trichloroethylene or proprietary degreasing agent in order to remove all traces of oil, grease and dirt.

 Alcohol, gasoline (petrol) or paint thinners should never be used.